- TABLE OF CONTENTS

 The photo looks exactly like the charcoal truck I saw that day.

 We came to a narrow path which turned off the main road to the right and went back down hill.
 The little man led me down the path.
 After a while, we suddenly rounded a corner, and there before me was indeed a tiny village with maybe only three of four dukas (shops), and the little man relaxed.
 This was his world, and by his age I gathered he was the patriarch of the village.
 He invited me into his duka, and I sat down on an African hand made chair at a hand carved table.
 The smoke of eucalyptus wood smoldering filled the air, and I slowly and totally sank into Africa, my Africa.
 You can "find yourself" if you like, but I would rather find an old Kikuyu men in the Kiambu and have tea with him any day.
-I find myself rather boring.
+I find myself rather boring, and the tea I make lacks the smoky flavor.

 The village in the photo is very typical of Kikuyu villages in the Kenya Highlands.